dpharris/OlcbRefresh/README.md

   PCE pce(&nodal, &txBuffer, pceCallback, restore, &link);
   BG bg(&pce, buttons, patterns, NUM_EVENT, &blue, &gold, &txBuffer);
 ```
+Moat of the processing is hidden in the #include files.

 ## How Does the Application Interact with the Codebase?
 The programmer of the Application must: